USCbiostats/PM566/website/content/assignment/04-lab.md

 We will again work with the meteorological data presented in lecture.

-**The objective of the lab is to examine the association between weekly average dew point temperature and wind speed in four regions of the US and by elevation.**
+**The objective of the lab is to examine the association between weekly average dew point and wind speed in four regions of the US and by elevation.**

+Per [Wikipedia](https://en.wikipedia.org/wiki/Dew_point): "The dew point of a given body of air is the temperature to which it must be cooled to become saturated with water vapor.
+This temperature depends on the pressure and water content of the air."

 # Steps

 ### 1. Read in the data

-First download and then read in with data.table:fread()
+First download and then read in with `data.table::fread()`

 ```r